 Reading these bullet points isn’t enough.
 Michael shares brilliant details and examples that you won’t want to miss out on.

-Tune in now to see how you can work these approaches into your B2B marketing strategy!
+Tune in now to see how you can work these approaches into your B2B growth marketing strategy!

 CAROLINE: Hi, today I’m here with Michael Voellinger.
 Michael held many executive roles and advisory roles at different companies, and he is the Head of Marketing and Business Development at Yates Ltd. Michael, thank you so much for being with us today.